 State Exit-Based Outcome Targets

 The General Appropriations Act (GAA), passed during the 86th Texas Legislature, Regular Session (2019), outlines three Workforce Innovation and Opportunity Act (WIOA) exit-based outcome measures for TWC’s AEL program.
-Staff recommended that the PY’19–’20 AEL exit-based outcomes match those outlined in the GAA.
+Like the MSG targets, AEL exit-based outcomes remain the same as those approved on August 27,2019 for PY’19–20.

-Program Year 2019–2020 Targets and Mid-Year Renegotiation

-On August 27, 2019, TWC’s three-member Commission (Commission) approved the PY’19–’20 AEL targets, which include carryforward targets from PY’18–’19, MSG targets, and exit-based outcomes, as outlined in Attachments 1 and 2 of this AEL Letter.
-The Commission also approved that staff renegotiate enrollment targets during the program year, as appropriate, to account for shifts in demand and program development.
-These renegotiations, conducted in coordination with the grantee, may occur in mid–program year, or as deemed necessary by TWC staff.
+Attachment 3 of this AEL Letter outlines the unchanged exit-based measure targets.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that AEL entities must comply with the federal and state laws, rules, policies, and required procedures set forth in this AEL Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must” or “shall.”